CHEMeDATA/CHEMeDATA.github.io/README.md

 2. located in a type of file able to carry different types of data (.sdf, .log, .out, .dat)
 3. in a set of multiple files (NMR spectra in Bruker format)
 4. just a small section in a the text of thesis, journal article, table in a book, specialized database, wikipedia (melting temperature, IUPAC name, etc.)

+#### Problem
+For single-file document (1 and 2) a simple extension of [FITS](https://projects.iq.harvard.edu/fits) may be enough.
+For more complex data (file trees), additional work has to be done - except if we convert all non-single files RO into single-file RO as part of the standardisation.
+For example, a Bruker file tree could be converted into a single .jcamp file.

 ### How to indentify them
 1. Simple seach of the file extention